 - Appointment of a Liquidator

-A liquidator is appointed by the board of directors who will oversee all the liquidation work of the company.
+A liquidator is appointed by the board of directors who will oversee and take care of all the various processes during the liquidation of the company.

 - Resolution Formation

-A formal resolution stating the name and address of the liquidator is released by the board of directors.
+A formal resolution stating the name and address of the liquidator who will be overseeing the complete liquidation process is released by the board of directors of the company.
+This is done to maintain the transparency of data.

 - Print in Newspaper